tiagocrz/deNoise/README.md

 - **Model**: gemini-2.5-flash for text generation
 - **Embeddings**: gemini-embedding-001 (3072 dimensions)
 - **Rationale**:
-  - Free tier offers more than enough capacity for our needs
+  - 3 month Free tier offers more than enough capacity for our needs
   - Team familiarity with the platform
   - Seamless integration of both LLM and embedding models in a unified system